 • Maryville University– Bachelor’s Degree in Psychology Online

 20. Sports Management

 Sports management programs teach basic business to equip teams of undergrads for hitting homeruns in this exciting $73.5 billion industry.
-Online courses won’t be all fun and games, but they’ll be pretty easy to avid sports fans.
+Online courses aren’t all fun and games, but they’ll be pretty easy for avid sports fans.
 SPM majors score job offers like arena manager, athletics administrator, contract analyst, agent, and fitness director.

 • Wilmington University– Bachelor of Science in Sports Management Online